 When longterm traveling, you’ll find yourself in places all around the world during all seasons of the year.
-Sure, summertime is popular because the kids are on vacation and the weather is warm.. but over the years, we have grown a real affinity for traveling in the off-season.
+Sure, summertime is popular because the kids are on vacation and the weather is warm, and it can be fun to watch fireworks over San Francisco Bay.. but over the years, we have grown a real affinity for traveling in the off-season.

 Let us tell you why.

 This comes first because this is our favorite reason to travel off-season.
 We love to have our space, and we hate tripping over thousands of other people.
 People who break the serenity of the beach, people who unwittingly step in front of my photographs, people who block the walkway with red umbrellas and selfie sticks, people who raise my stress level and diminish my experience of a place.

 Crowds mean we have to wait in lines longer, eating into time better spent exploring.
 Crowds drain the energy of service workers, making them more flippant and impatient.
 Crowds fill the air with cigarette smoke and litter the ground with wayward ticket stubs, receipts, and food stall garbage.

 Masses of people also attract unsavory characters who use the confusion and cacophony to take advantage of tourists through scams or theft.